As an Amazon Associate I earn from qualifying purchases.

 I add about a tablespoon of the syrup to a pint of water to make an elderflower cordial with the level of flavor Gatorade has; add more syrup for a stronger drink.
 It tastes a lot like an Arnold Palmer (50-50 iced sweet tea and lemonade), but as elderflowers are known to be seriously good for you, I like this better.

 Holly added some syrup to vodka to make an “Elder-tini,” which, when added to some cherries, make a damn good cocktail.
-Elderflower cordial is also excellent mixed with Champange (a classic), and its Italian cousin Prosecco.
-Heather makes a drink called a Caddisfly Nymph, which is elderflower syrup, Prosecco and a touch of Peychaud bitters.
+Elderflower cordial is also excellent mixed with Champagne (a classic), and its Italian cousin Prosecco.
+My friend Heather makes a drink called a Caddisfly Nymph, which is elderflower syrup, Prosecco and a touch of Peychaud bitters.

 - 1 quart water

 - 4 cups sugar

 - 25 elderflower heads, about 2 cups flowers, stems removed